wrfhowell/automatic-speech-recognition-service/design/DESIGN.md

 - Speaker diarization as a post-ASR enrichment stage — same pipeline slot as deid, which is exactly why the stitch stage is a small pipeline, not a function.
 - Deid: threshold tuning toward recall (a missed name is worse than an over-mask), human-review sampling loop, drift monitoring on entity-rate per note.

----

-## 12. Presentation flow (15–20 min)

-1. **(2 min)** Problem restatement + the three numbers that matter: 100-slot global cap, 5–10 s per call, <20 s target.
-2. **(3 min)** Napkin math → why a shared semaphore, why async 202, why per-chunk isolation.
-3. **(5 min)** Architecture diagram walk, left→right, one endpoint at a time; data model.
-4. **(4 min)** Deep dives: limiter w/ TTL leases; failure taxonomy; crash recovery invariant.
-5. **(3 min)** Live demo in the React console: submit (with the poison chunk included) → watch the per-chunk strip fan out and retry → `kill -9` the worker → watch the stall → restart → completion → de-identified transcript with a "show raw" audit event; then show the concurrency-proof test passing in the terminal.
-6. **(2 min)** 10× growth levers; deid/CIPHER bonus; production gaps.
-7. Leave room for questions — especially on the semaphore and the CRF, the two pieces of genuinely interesting engineering.